 The Geographic Placemaking strategy has been finalized, to include executing a contract with Main Street America (MSA) for the Corridor Program Pilot.
 The application period ran from March 20 through May 1, 2023.
 There were 12 applications received and scored; however, there was a decision made to pivot the program away from two corridors and instead focus on capacity building on a broader scale.
-In response, the City's Economic Development Department and MSA are collaborating to launch a restructured program to support community-based economic development through training, education, networking, and capacity building called RevitalizeSA: Corridor Leadership Program.
+In response, the City's Economic Development Department and MSA have launched a restructured program to support community-based economic development through training, education, networking, and capacity building called RevitalizeSA: Corridor Leadership Program.

 The RevitalizeSA: Corridor Leadership Program is a nine-month economic development leadership training program that targets individuals working to strengthen San Antonio's commercial corridors.
 Participants are provided with tools, experiences and networks needed to develop new ways to lead change through their commercial corridor projects.
 The application period was open from October 30, 2023 through December 20, 2023.
 Forty applications were received.
-The selection committee will meet to choose the 20 cohort members on January 9, 2024, and the program will run from January 23, 2024 through November 7, 2024.
+On January 23, 2024, 18 cohort members attended the program orientation on, which was followed by a 3-day opening retreat with relationship-building opportunities and adaptive leadership training.
+Subsequent training sessions will cover interpersonal leadership styles, group dynamics, and skills such as inquiry, assessment, diagnostic, and debriefing skills while conducting a neighborhood logic study.
+These experiences aim to provide participants with a strong foundation for effectively leading commercial corridor revitalization efforts in San Antonio.
+The cohort is scheduled to complete the program on November 7, 2024.
+A second cohort is planned to begin in January 2025.

 The Outdoor Spaces Program and Façade Improvement Program application period opened July 10, 2023.
-The Outdoor Spaces Program application period closed on September 5, 2023, and 96 applications were submitted.
-In reviewing applications for completeness, accuracy, and eligibility, staff conducted substantial outreach to request clarifying information or missing application components.
-The first group of awardees will be notified in January 2024.
+These programs are also under the Geographic Placemaking strategy.
+The Outdoor Spaces Program application period closed on September 5, 2023, and 94 applications were submitted.
+In reviewing applications for completeness, accuracy, and eligibility, staff conducted substantial outreach to request clarifying information or missing application components through January 2024.
+There were 42 awardees who were notified in March 2024.
 The Façade Improvement Program application period closed on October 31, 2023.
-A total of 201 applications were received.
-Applications are currently being reviewed and awardees are expected to be notified in February 2024.
+A total of 203 applications were received.
+Applications are currently being reviewed and awardees are expected to be notified in May 2024.
 An extended application window and robust outreach plan were crafted with equity in mind, to provide greater opportunity to reach small business owners who are normally harder to contact, thereby increasing their chances of applying.